Realizable Learning is All You Need: Four Modification Archetypes

 \subsection{Sub-sampling: Malicious Noise}

 Now that we've seen how to handle practical problems like regression over infinite label spaces, we'll discuss a technique that helps handle data corruption and data-dependent assumptions: sub-sampling.
 The main idea is as follows.
 Say that the original unlabeled sample we draw is, in some sense, partially corrupted: perhaps an adversary has changed some fraction of examples (malicious noise), or some portion of the sample is un-realizable for a concept in the class (robust and partial learning).
 In either case, there generally exists a core subset of ``clean'' samples that we can use to recover the guarantees of \textsc{LearningToCover}.
 Since we cannot necessarily \textit{identify} these, the idea is to run \textsc{LearningToCover} over enough subsets of the unlabeled sample that we find a clean subsample with high probability.
 In this section we'll discuss the application of this technique in detail to Kearns and Li's \cite{kearns1993learning} well-studied malicious noise model.
-In the appendix, we discuss applications to recently popular adversarially robust (\Cref{sec:robust}) and partial learning (\Cref{sec:partial}) models.
+In Sections \ref{sec:robust} and \ref{sec:partial}, we discuss further applications of the method to adversarially robust and partial learning.

 To start, let's recall the standard malicious noise model.
 In this variant of PAC learning, instead of having access to the standard sample oracle from the adversary's distribution $D$ over $X \times Y$, we have access to a \textit{malicious oracle} $\bigo_M(\cdot)$ which, with probability $\eta$, outputs an adversarially chosen pair $(x,y)$, and otherwise samples from $D$ as usual. \begin{definition}[PAC-learning with Malicious Noise] We call $(X, H, \dist, \ell)$ (agnostically) $(\varepsilon,\delta)$-learnable with malicious noise at rate $\eta=\eta(\varepsilon)$ if there exists an algorithm $\algo$ and function $m=m_{\text{mal}}(\varepsilon,\delta)$ such that for all $\varepsilon,\delta > 0,$ and distributions $D$ over $X \times Y$ satisfying: \begin{enumerate} \item The marginal $D_X \in \dist$, \end{enumerate} $\algo$ outputs a good hypothesis with high probability over samples drawn from the malicious oracle of size $n(\varepsilon,\delta)$: